-In addition, the Company is engaged in various legal actions that it deems to be in the ordinary course of business.
+The Company is engaged in various legal actions through its normal course of business.
 As these legal actions are resolved, the Company could realize positive and/or negative impact to its financial performance in the period in which these legal actions are ultimately decided.
 There can be no assurance that current legal actions will have an immaterial impact on financial results, either positive or negative, or that no material legal actions may be presented in the future.
+As of December 31, 2024, management expects the resolution of current legal actions will not have a material impact on the Company's financial statements.